krontech/chronos-multi-cam-control/README.md

 ![image](https://github.com/krontech/chronos-multi-cam-control/blob/master/screenshots/whole_screen.png)

+## Server-Side Update

+There is one place that needs to be updated in the server-side (camera-side) to allow cross-origin resource sharing (CORS).
+In the */cgi-bin/netShare*, *Access-COntrol-Allow-Origin* is added and allows accesses from all domains:

+(This update can be made directly in the camera */usr/share/chronos-http/cgi-bin/netShare* for temporary tests.)

 ## IP Addresses Input

 Input cameras' IP adresses in the text area in *Camera IP Address* section, separated by comma or dash.